IBS Yellow Stool: Is It A Normal Or A Bad Sign?

-Every time you experience abdominal pain, you are afraid that something bigger is happening inside.
+Whenever you experience abdominal pain, you are afraid that something bigger is happening inside.

 The most common causes of IBS yellow stools are yellow foods, IBS-diarrhea flare-ups, gastroenteritis, and stress.
-Other less common causes such as liver, pancreas, and gallbladder disease can result in yellow stool with IBS.
+Other less common causes, such as liver, pancreas, and gallbladder disease, can result in yellow stool with IBS.

-but is it normal to have yellow poop with IBS?
+But is it normal to have yellow poop with IBS?

 In this article, I will explain to you what are the possible causes, What is common, and what is not?

 When you should worry about your stool and when not to.

 As a gastroenterology doctor, I’ve literally dealt with thousands of Irritable bowel syndrome patients, and also, I have irritable bowel syndrome!

 As you see, I probably am the right person to hear about irritable bowel syndrome.

 The possible conditions Associated with IBS Yellow (pale) stool are: